 Like humans, plants require nutrients in order to grow and develop.
-Plants typically absorb nutrients found in the soil through their roots that get distributed to the rest of the plant
+Nutrients in the soil are typically absorbed through the plant's roots and then distributed to the rest of the plant.

 We are going to test the soil for specific plant nutrients: nitrogen, phosphorus and potassium (NPK).
 We will also test the pH of the soil.

-One person/group in your class can use the trowel to dig up about 1 cup of soil and remove any debris.
+One person per group can use the trowel to dig up about 1 cup of soil and remove any debris.